My shopping cart

 By understanding the technological trends our students are so enamored with, the Discover Drones package embraces the technologies and student habits of today by making Unmanned Aerial Robotics an easily approachable subject.
 No longer reserved for advanced-robotics classrooms or makerspaces, the incredible learning opportunities of drones are now available to students around the world.

-Now, while cutting-edge products have made drones more accessible to students, the biggest questions is, “how do we know students will be interested?”
+Now, while cutting-edge products have made drones more accessible to students, the biggest questions are, “how do we know students will be interested?”
 And, to put it simply, drones are FUN.
 Drones are multifaceted, high-speed, learning powerhouses.

 As the educational website Tynker says: